 In the second year of the course you will receive supervision of dissertation projects from a University supervisor with expertise in a particular subject.
 The topic of the dissertation is selected in consultation with a supervisor, on a topic relevant to the course.
 In consultation with your supervisors and employers, dissertation work may be informed by activity in employment.

 Specialist supervision will be arranged for students writing their dissertation.
 Each student will have a supervisor who provides academic guidance, oversees the progress and supervises work for the dissertation.
 The allocation of graduate supervision for this course is the responsibility of the Department of Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Education.

 Students should have regular contact with their supervisor throughout the academic year.
 Some of this contact is likely to be by email.
 However, as a minimum, students are also encouraged to organise at least one face-to-face meeting with their supervisor within the last two terms.
-In addition to that, students should have at least two telephone/Microsoft Teams meetings with their supervisor in each of the last two terms.
+In addition to that, students should have at least two virtual meetings with their supervisor in each of the last two terms.

 This course is intended to improve assessment skills and to provide students with a wider education in this critical field than they would encounter in their working career or with other universities.

 On completion of the course, graduates will have a sound understanding of the design of assessment systems, the options available and their implications.
 They will be able to analyse the quality of assessments and engage in research, policy and practice questions in an informed and critical manner.

 This MSc qualification will have an impact upon the quality of educational assessments in a wide range of settings by enhancing assessment skills and increasing opportunities for progression to senior positions in educational assessment organisations both nationally and internationally.